diantyapitaloka/Churn-Rate-Customer/README.md

 ## 🍦🍧🍪 Average estimated salary does not significantly influence customer churn 🍪🍧🍦

+Customers with slightly higher salaries tend to stay, but salary alone is not a strong predictor of churn due to similar salary distributions.
+Other factors should be analyzed for better understanding of churn.

 ## 🍦🍧🍪 C 🍪🍧🍦

 ## 🍦🍧🍪 C 🍪🍧🍦